 History of Integrated Health Services

 When Manchester Memorial was no longer able to sustain the SBHC program in 2008, the hospital’s president, along with the president of Goodwin College, the East Hartford mayor and superintendent all joined forces to support Dr. Poerio’s efforts to locate a new funding source for SBHC services, recognizing the critical role SBHC’s play in providing quality healthcare to vulnerable populations.
 To accomplish her goal, Dr. Poerio founded Integrated Health Services, Inc. in 2008 with the intent of operating and expanding the SBHC program to serve communities.

 Financial support to create the organization’s infrastructure was awarded by the Hartford Foundation for Public Giving to ensure a solid administrative foundation from which the organization could continue to grow and expand its mission.
 IHS successfully operated and administered DPH-funded elementary school-based health centers in East Hartford for over 18 years (from 1998-2016).

-Currently, IHS operates SBHCs serving the scholars and families of the Goodwin University Magnet School System at Riverside Magnet School and The Connecticut River Academy, offering behavioral health medical and dental services to children from Pre-K through Grade 12 at those sites.
-A third site has recently opened at the Goodwin College Health Center.
-In addition, IHS provides behavioral health services to seven School Readiness sites in East Hartford via the ADAPT Program.
+Currently, IHS operates SBHCs serving the scholars and families of the Goodwin University Magnet School System at Riverside Magnet School and The Connecticut River Academy, offering behavioral health medical and dental services to children from Pre-K through Grade 12.
+IHS also partners with the Bloomfield, CT school district to offer behavioral health and health education services to Carmen Arace Intermediate and Middle Schools.